geo4lib/geo4libcamp-website/docs/2024/agenda-2024.md

-Our weeklong agenda will include workshops, lightning talks, a keynote, unconference sessions, and working session.
-Proposed lightning talks so far range from GeoBlacklight development to OpenIndexMaps to Ephemeral Geodata to Deep Learning and Aerial Photographs.
+Our weeklong agenda will include workshops, lightning talks, a keynote, unconference sessions, and working sessions.

+!!! question "What topics will we discuss?"

-The topics for the unconference sessions will be determined during the event.
+	Proposed lightning talks so far range from GeoBlacklight development to OpenIndexMaps to Ephemeral Geodata to Deep Learning & Aerial Photographs.
+The topics for the unconference sessions will be determined by attendees during the event.

 ## Tentative Schedule